Mountains classification in the Tour de France: History

 The first Tour de France crossed no mountain passes, but several lesser cols.
 The first was the col des Echarmeaux (712 m), on the opening stage from Paris to Lyon, on what is now the old road from Autun to Lyon.
 The stage from Lyon to Marseille included the col de la République (1161 m), also known as the col du Grand Bois, at the edge of St-Etienne.
 The first major climb—the Ballon d'Alsace (1178 m) in the Vosges — was featured in the 1905 race.

 True mountains were not included until the Pyrenees in 1910.
 In that year the race rode, or more walked, first the col d'Aubisque and then the nearby Tourmalet.
 Both climbs were mule tracks, a demanding challenge on heavy, ungeared bikes ridden by men with spare tires around their shoulders and their food, clothing and tools in bags hung from their handlebars.
 The assistant organiser, Victor Breyer, stood at the summit of the Aubisque with the colleague who had proposed including the Pyrenees, Alphonse Steinès.
 The tour organiser, Henri Desgrange was confident enough after the Pyrenees to include the Alps in 1911.

 The highest climb in the race was the Cime de la Bonette-Restefond in the 1962 Tour de France, reaching 2802 m.
 The highest mountain finish in the Tour was at the Col du Galibier in the 2011 edition.

 Since 1905, the organising newspaper l'Auto named one cyclist of the Tour de France the meilleur grimpeur (best climber).
 In 1933, Vicente Trueba was the winner of this classification.
-However, Trueba was a very poor descender, so he never gained anything from reaching the tops first.
-The Tour de France director, Henri Desgrange, decided that cyclists should receive a bonus for reaching the tops first.
+In order to recognize climbers, the Tour de France director, Henri Desgrange, decided that cyclists should receive a bonus for reaching the tops first.
 From 1934 on, the gap between the first and the second cyclist to reach the top was given as a time bonus to the one reaching the top first.
 These time bonuses were later removed, but the King of the Mountain recognition remained.
-Although the best climber was first recognised in 1933, the distinctive jersey was not introduced until 1975, as the sponsor, Chocolat Poulain, had chocolate bars were covered in a polka dot wrapper.
+Although the best climber was first recognised in 1933, the distinctive jersey was not introduced until 1975, as the sponsor, Chocolat Poulain, wanted to enhance the visibility of the jersey in the peloton.
+The Tour's organizer Félix Lévitan decided to use the jersey used by the cyclist Henri Lemoine as a tribute to him.
+As a consequence, the sponsor, Chocolat Poulain, decided to change its wrappings of chocolate bars and covered them in a polka dot wrapper.

 The first rider to ever wear the Polka Dot Jersey, during the 1975 Tour de France, was Joop Zoetemelk, and while he never won the King of the Mountains competition in the Tour De France he is considered to be one of the greatest climbers in Tour de France history.
 Zoetemelk did win the mountains classification in the 1971 Vuelta a España, as well as the general classification in the 1979 Vuelta a España and the 1980 Tour de France.